 Victoria Theatre and Concert Hall

-The foundation stone for the Town Hall was laid in 1855 after the older Assembly Rooms, where local dramas and operas were held, fell into disrepair.
+The foundation stone for the Town Hall was laid in 1855, after the Assembly Rooms – a popular venue for local dramas and operas, located at the site of the Old Hill Street Police Station from 1845 to 1846 – fell into disrepair.
 Designed by John Bennett, the municipal engineer, the Town Hall was completed in 1862.
 Originally, it served a dual function with a theatre on its ground floor and offices and meeting rooms on its second floor.
 However, with a growing administration and an increasing population requiring entertainment, it eventually proved too small for both functions.
 By 1893, the offices had moved out.

 At a public meeting held in the Town Hall on 13 December 1901, a resolution was passed to build a memorial hall for Queen Victoria, who had passed away on 22 January 1901.
 The Town Hall was to be incorporated into the design.
 This task was executed by R. A. J. Bidwell of Swan & Maclaren.
 The design is considered Palladian in style, a common style for 19th century British Singapore.

-The 54 m clock tower that joins the two buildings was not completed until 1906.
-This was partly because the sponsoring company, the Straits Trading Company, was delayed in its donation of the clock and chimes.
-The clock itself has a 4 m diameter, weighs a tonne and cost $6,000.
+The 54-metre clock tower that joins the two buildings was not completed until 1906.
+This was partly because the sponsoring company, The Straits Trading Company, was delayed in its donation of the clock and chimes.
+The clock itself has a diameter of 4 m, weighs a tonne and cost $6,000.
 The opening night on 11 February 1909 featured an amateur version of The Pirates of Penzance.

 Between 1952 and 1958, the buildings underwent major renovations with the interiors restructured so that air-conditioning and soundproofing could be added.
 In 1979, the Victoria Memorial Hall was renovated again, with a gallery added to bring the total seating capacity to 937.
 With this extensive renovation, the Victoria Memorial Hall was renamed the Victoria Concert Hall.
 It has since been the home of the Singapore Symphony Orchestra (SSO).

 In June 2010, the Victoria Theatre and Concert Hall were closed for major renovations.
-The $158 million refurbishment was undertaken by W Architects.
-The buildings, whose facades will be retained, reopened on 15 July 2014, and SSO played a by-invite-only concert to mark the occasion.
-SSO performed their homecoming concert for the public on 18 July 2014.
+The S$158-million refurbishment was undertaken by W Architects.
+The buildings, whose facades were retained, reopened on 15 July 2014.
+The SSO played an exclusive invite-only concert on the opening day to mark the occasion, and later performed their homecoming concert for the public on 18 July 2014.
 The Victoria Theatre and Concert Hall will be fully operational from 2015.

 Chay, F. (2009, November 17).
 Two performing venues to get facelifts.
 The Business Times.
 Retrieved January 21, 2011, from NewspaperSG.